Kilmallie Shinty Club: History

-The club slowly made progress from this low ebb by a concentration on youth policy and they climbed the leagues and are now a fixture in the Premier Division.
-The club then reached the Camanachd Cup Final in 2005 where they were defeated 3–2 by Fort William Shinty Club at An Aird, Fort William, in one of the closest and exciting finals for many years.
+The club made progress by a concentration on youth policy and they climbed the leagues and are now a fixture in the Premier Division.
+The club then reached the Camanachd Cup Final in 2005 where they were defeated 3–2 by Fort William Shinty Club at An Aird, Fort William.

 Whilst 2007 saw the first team's top-flight status come to an end despite a late season rally, the second team gained a revenge of sorts for the Camanachd Cup in 2005 by defeating Fort William Reserves in the Sutherland Cup Final on 17 August 2007 in Oban and also won the Strathdearn Cup the same year.
 The club finished second in North Division One in 2008 and 2009.
 The club won North Division One in 2010 and 2013.
 New league structuring by the Camanachd Association prevented Kilmallie being promoted in 2013 and the club being condemned to the National Division looking for promotion to the Premier League yet again.
 They were denied promotion again, but this time on the park, in 2015, when after a ten-week lay-off they faced Kingussie in a promotion-relegation play-off.
 They were defeated 2–0.

 The club went on to win National Division One in strong style in 2016.
 The club also won the National Division in 2018 and again gained promotion to The Premier League for season 2019.
 There's high hopes for the current Kilmallie squad and newly appointed manager John Stewart, to compete at the highest level in shinty once again.